 The definition of the term residential construction has caused some considerable confusion and debate within the topic of construction liens.
-If you seek to claim a construction lien that involves any improvement made to a single- or two-family home or a large number of units in which individuals and families dwell, you are more than likely involved in what is considered a residential constructing contract.
-Multi-unit senior housing that is provided by a commercial company or operator is also typically considered residential construction by the relevant authorities.
+If you seek to claim a construction lien that involves any improvement made to a single- or two-family home or a large number of units in which individuals and families dwell, you will more than likely have to deal with a residential constructing contract.
+Relevant authorities also typically consider multi-unit senior housing provided by a commercial company or operator as residential construction.
 It is advisable to consult with an attorney if the designation of your construction project is at all in question.
-If there are any doubts, the delay could be advantageous to the other party and result in the loss of the unpaid balance you are owed.
+If there are any doubts, the delay could be advantageous to the other party.
+This could result in the loss of the unpaid balance owed to you.

 The easiest way to settle doubts regarding the nature of your contract is to consult with an attorney who has significant experience in construction law and collections.
-Filing after enough time has passed to determine the unpaid status of the client but still early enough to meet county clerk deadlines is essential, but only one part of the process of filing a construction lien.
+Filing after enough time has passed to determine the unpaid status of the client but still early enough to meet county clerk deadlines is essential.
+However, it is only one part of the process of filing a construction lien.
 An attorney may be able to tell you whether your project falls under residential or commercial regulations.
-It is common for such regulations to vary significantly from one state to another and even between counties, so determining the status of your claim with certainty is essential to making sure that you do not meet any deadlines or overlook any supporting documentation.
+It is common for such regulations to vary significantly from one state to another and even between counties.
+Therefore, determining the status of your claim with certainty is essential.
+It will make sure that you do not meet any deadlines or overlook any supporting documentation.

 Contact an Attorney for Help With Complicated Construction Liens

 Contact Snellings Law LLC today at (973) 265-6100 for more information on filing construction liens.